Nikk8744/Web-Scrapper-Proj/web scrapper 1/Readme.md

 - `axios` for making HTTP requests
 - `cheerio` for parsing HTML content
 - `node.js` for running the scrapper
+- `node-cron` for scheduling the scrapper to run at regular intervals
 #### Code
 ```javascript